Skyshader77/Lacryma-Hydra/chapter14.typ

 "I too was impressed like you, little one, by these.
 Have you seen our collection of statues in the gardens?
 Emperor Tiarmat wrestling a bull can also help foster your imagination."
 Nix mused.
 "How may the crown guide you today, my dear?"

 Her hands rested on the throne's right armchair, feeling the soft texture of the thousands of phoenix feathers that constituted the upper layer.
 The Red Guild always preferred to pull the strings behind the throne and never succumbing to the temptation of sitting on it.
-While Nix understood the merits of now exposing one to danger, the benefits of being the actual Emperor instead of being the Emperor in name only vastly outweighed the drawbacks.
-First of all, she could wear all of Livia's sumptuous garments without fear of reprisals.
+While Nix understood the merits of not exposing one to danger, the benefits of being the de jure Emperor instead of being the de facto Emperor vastly outweighed the drawbacks.
+Foremost, she could wear all of Livia's sumptuous garments without fear of reprisals.
 Second of all, there was the prestige of making men bow before you.
 In fact, it was the only position in the Known World where women could have men prostrate themselves before them.

 On her right, Ralens wore the imperial diadem, this ensemble of coruscating ruby and purple sapphires.
 He was enrobed in a purple garb embroidered with flying phoenixes and roaring dragons.
 Ralens held her hands.
 His grip was tenuous,